SportAccord Mind Games (Men, Basque)

 · Have a question about chess history?
 Spot an error on a player biography?
 Want to exchange stories with

 other chess history buffs?
-Check out our new Biographer Bistro.
+Check out the new Biographer Bistro.

 · The World vs Natalia Pogonina game is over; after 62 moves it was